antoniomika/sish/README.md

         Bind ports randomly (OS chooses) (default true) -sish.bindrange string
-        Ports that are allowed to be bound (default "0,1024-65535") -sish.debug
+        Ports that are allowed to be bound (default "0,1024-65535") -sish.cleanupunbound
+        Whether or not to cleanup unbound (forwarded) SSH connections (default true) -sish.debug
         Whether or not to print debug information -sish.domain string